pushfoo/Skytimes/README.md

 # Skytimes

-A minimal web application which calculates sunset & sunrise times for locations around the world.
-The front end communicates with the API via JSON fetch requests.
+A minimal web application to calculate sunset & sunrise times around the world.
+The front end currently communicates with an API via JSON fetch requests, but it could probably be made more static.

 I haven't decided on a license for this project at the moment.